dragonruchu/ImplementCnn/README.md

 # ImplementCnn
-Realize the classic cnn architecture with Pytorch
+Implement the classic cnn architecture with Pytorch